bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 Writing a blog is a fun way to connect with the world.
 It also helps you form and retain your ideas.
 Finally, it is another piece of work that you can show off to employers when the time comes.

 However, blogging can be time-consuming.
 One way to streamline the process is by basing many of your posts on interesting coursework (reports or homework problems, for instance).
-Furthermore, there is software that can convert LaTeX directly to html.
+Furthermore, there are ways to [display LaTeX on the web](http://www.mathjax.org/).
 Once you've typed up a clever homework solution in LaTeX, you may as well put it up on your blog too if it only takes a few more minutes.

 ## Extracurricular Activities